Embreaon/Embreaon/README.md

 My name is Sugeun Bong.
 I'm from South Korea.

+I'm not good at programming as well but I'll keep tring my best.

 <!--
 **Embreaon/Embreaon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.